 Is Organic Food More Nutritious?

+A big reason for purchasing organic food is that it is perceived to be healthier, containing more and higher levels of nutrients than non-organic foods.
 While organic food may reduce your exposure to pesticides and bacteria, organic foods are not significantly more nutritious than non-organic foods.
 There are also no disease-promoting benefits from eating an organic diet.

 Organic foods tend to be much more expensive than non-organic food, understandably because of higher production costs, increased labour to produce the food, and also a lower demand.
 The concern is that this higher cost may deter people from eating fruits and vegetables.
 Fortunately, international parties such as the European Union (EU), Codex Alimentarius Commission (Codex), and North American Free Trade Agreement (NAFTA) have attempted to regulate pesticide use in farming by setting maximum levels of pesticides allowed.
 You can further limit your exposure to pesticide as far as possible by washing all fresh fruit and vegetables before preparation, and growing your own fresh produce with a home, school, church, or community vegetable garden.

+Yet since there is no detrimental or negative health effects from an organic diet too, should you choose to go organic for health reasons, and can afford to, by all means do so.
 While organic food is not necessarily more nutritious for us, the lower pesticide levels in organic foods is better for our overall health.
 Either the way, we need to be eating more fruit and vegetables.
 Globally, each year, low intakes of fruit has been linked to over 520 000 heart disease deaths and more than 1.2 million stroke deaths.
 Low vegetable intake is estimated to cause just under 810 000 heart disease deaths and over 210 000 stroke deaths.
 FitChef prides itself on making whole, fresh fruit and vegetables the basis of our meal, free from added flavourants, colourants and preservatives.